akkio-inc/movie_service/README.md

 - Submitting the original datafile
 - Downloading the entire dataset
-- Query endpoint for at least date ranges and genres, returning a list of movies
+- Query endpoint for at least date ranges and genre(s), returning a list of movies
 - Endpoint for real-time updates

 ### Deliverables